stafftastic/jitsu-chart/README.md

 ## Upgrading
 It's not necessary to go through all intermediate versions when upgrading, however if upgrading to a version greater or equal to one mentioned below, additional steps may be required.
+This generally only encompasses breaking changes within the chart itself.
+New versions of Jitsu may still introduce breaking changes not covered here.

 ### v2.0.0
 This release sets the default ClickHouse database to `newjitsu_metrics` as some components did not